lsm-algorithmic-enjoy/practice-basic-2022/README.md

-# Practice Basic 2022 Update
+# Practice Basic 2022 Updates

-CSS got so much better!
+HTML & CSS are so much fun!